Bornean bristlehead: Distribution and habitat

 The bristlehead is endemic to the island of Borneo where it is widespread, but generally sparse and patchy in occurrence, although it can be locally common.
 It mainly lives in lowlands, but also occurs in hilly areas up to 1200 m above mean sea level.
 It can be found in the canopy of both primary and secondary forests, including peat swamp forests, mixed dipterocarp forests and mangrove forests.

 Behaviour

 The Bornean bristlehead is a sociable species which often moves steadily in small garrulous flocks of up to 10 birds in the mid and upper canopy of the forest, sometimes accompanied by other large or medium-sized forest birds such as malkohas, babblers, drongos, trogons, woodpeckers and hornbills in mixed-species feeding flocks.
 Its movements in the canopy are slow and heavy and it flies with a fast, shallow wing-beat.

 Feeding

 Bornean bristleheads feed primarily on animal prey, mainly large insects and other arthropods, but also small vertebrates like lizards and frogs.
 Prey is gleaned from foliage, twigs, branches and trunks at canopy to mid-levels of the forest.
-It occasionally take fruits.
+It occasionally takes fruits.